dghubble/django-unslashed/README.md

 REMOVE_SLASH = True
 ```

-If `REMOVE_SLASH` is False or unset, the UnslashMiddleware has no effect and you are free to use the Django CommonMiddleware append slash feature with `APPEND_SLASH=True`.
+If `REMOVE_SLASH` is False or unset, the RemoveSlashMiddleware has no effect and you are free to use the Django CommonMiddleware append slash feature with `APPEND_SLASH=True`.

 ## Rationale

 Web applications should have a URL structure which either (1) uses trailing
-slashes and redirects to append slashes if invalid unslashed URLs are accessed.
+slashes and redirects to append slashes if invalid non-slashed-terminated URLs are accessed.
 (2) uses no trailing slash URLs and removes and redirects to unslahed URLs if
 invalid slash terminated URLs are accessed.
 The prior is the Django default,
 while the later is possible by adding this middleware to your project.